 The player taps to advance, and should feel like they're gaining something when they do - a new piece of info or evidence or mystery or question to be answered.

 Your stories will be told primarily through the mouths of humans rendered in a semi-realistic painted style.
 We won't be able to do your story graphical justice if it involves demons, werewolves, or corgis with lasers attached to their heads.
 For that, we highly recommend the Prose Format.

 We find the stories that do best on our platform would be best classified as: Thrillers, Mystery, Crime, Horror, Romance; stories that can pull you in immediately.
 While we think it's great to mix in comedy, we haven't seen a breakout hit from stories that focused solely on Comedy, Children, Light-hearted, Dramedy.
 This will hopefully change over time as we're able to give you more data.

 Your story should be written for an adult audience who isn't afraid of complexity, mature issues, and genuine portrayals of things like humor, romance, violence, and sorrow when applicable.

 While this style of storytelling often leans into character development, it's important to develop a narrative that progresses in an active and engaging way, telling its characters' stories through events that allow a player to express agency.
 There's no time for exposition or lengthy conversations designed for little more than getting to know a character or relationship.
 No matter the subject matter, your story must constantly propel the player forward through an engaging narrative they want to binge.

-Requested characters can be unique and interesting, but should (with minor exception) remain believable and contemporary - as at home in a family drama as a romantic comedy.
+Requested actors can be unique and interesting, but should (with minor exception) remain believable and contemporary - as at home in a family drama as a romantic comedy.

 Your main character can persistently track variables:

-Relationships with others (how much they are liked/disliked per person)
+Relationships: How much they are liked/disliked per person.

 - Choice points always offer exactly 2 choices... for now.
 If you want more choices, please consider the Prose format.